 Process operating costs were estimated based on the best current pricing for labor, power, reagents, and consumables.
 Maintenance, spares and services were estimated as factors of capital equipment.
-As with capital costs, operating costs are captured in US dollars and are estimated at an IA level withing an accuracy bound of +/- 50%.
+As with capital costs, operating costs are captured in US dollars and are estimated at a PEA level withing an accuracy bound of +/- 50%.

-18.2.1 Mine Operating Cost
+21.2.1 Mine Operating Cost